alexch/rerun/README.md

 * ".rerun" file to specify options per project or in $HOME.
 * Test on Linux.
 * Test on Mac without Growlnotify.
+* Merge with Kicker (using it as a library and writing a Rerun recipe)

 # Other projects that do similar things